Mystery airship: California, 1896

-The initial wave of airship sightings took place primarily in California from November 17 through December 1896, with a few isolated sightings in January, 1897.
-There were also a handful of reports of the airship in the Arizona Territory, Nevada, Oregon, Washington and British Columbia during November and December.
+The initial wave of airship sightings took place primarily in California from November 17 through December 1896, with a few isolated sightings in January 1897.
+There were also some reports of the airship in the Arizona Territory, Nevada, Oregon, Washington and British Columbia during November and December.

 Many newspaper accounts described the sightings as part of a transcontinental flight by the airship's inventor.